 Lateral marginal vein

-The lateral marginal vein (also known as the vein of Servelle or the Klippel-Trenaunay vein) is one of two known persisting embryonic veins of the leg, the persistent sciatic vein being the other.
-The lateral marginal vein is located on the dorsal surface of the foot and is the principle tributary forming the small saphenous vein.
+The lateral marginal vein (also known as the vein of Servelle or the Klippel-Trenaunay vein) is located on the dorsal surface of the foot and is the principle tributary forming the small saphenous vein.

 It is seen in a portion of patients suffering from Klippel-Trenaunay syndrome.